eitanporat/eitanporat.github.io/content/posts/communication complexity and monotone circuits.md

 > * Alice gets $x \in \lbrace 0, 1 \rbrace^{n}$ such that $f(x) = 1$.
 > * Bob gets $y \in \lbrace 0, 1 \rbrace^{n}$ such that $f(y) = 0$.
 > * **Goal:** Find $i$ such that $x_i > y_i$.

+By monotonicity of $f$ there exists such an $i \in \lbrace 1,\dots,n \rbrace$.
+A naïve approach would be for one of the sides to communicate his string to the other side, but this is costly as it would require $n$ bits of communication.